asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 This post will review a few of the various techniques (including POC code) that can be used to leak some windows kernel addresses on a **Windows 10 1607** and **1703** build.

+Said kernel addresses may be combined with various exploitation tactics, this post will only focus on obtain kernel leakage and not using this for exploitation

 ----

 ### DesktopHeap